xinzheyang/Relational-Database-Management-System/readme.txt

 We then use a UnionFindVisitor that constructs the UnionFind object according the spec.
 In DBSelectVisitor, where we build logical query plans, we implemented a method that builds selectionOperator using union find, by utilizing the information passed by the UnionFindVisitor, such as UnionElements, unused Joins and unused Selects.

+Choosing Best Join Order
+- The implementation can be found in the joinorderoptimizer package, with JoinOrderOptimizer.java containing the main class of all the algorithms.
+The class memoized all best results of subsets in a list of hash maps, and first initialize subset results with size 0, 1 and 2 as base cases.
+The order deciding algorithm implemented in dpChooseBestPlan() follows strictly the dynamic programming algorithm specified in the writeup.
+It uses methods from the private class PlanCostCompute in JoinOrderOptimizer.java to aid with plan cost and relation size calculation.
+Plan costs, relation sizes and calculated V-values are memoized in the class to avoid recomputation, and all are stored in instances of the class CostMetric.java.
+The DP algorithm then iteratively computes the optimal results for subsets of increasing sizes, until the inclusive set, and then it returns the final result.

+Choosing implementation
+- We use a visitor visitor/CheckAllEquityExpVisitor.java to check if a join condition contains only equality joins.
+And we use SMJ for all joins with only equality joins, and BNLJ for all others where we can't apply SMJ.

 ==================== Project 3 ====================